keiya01/react-performance-testing/README.md

 wait(() => console.log(renderCount.current.Component.value)); // output: 1
 ```

 **Note**: You need to set a display name.
-If you have an anonymous component, we can not set a property to `renderCount` correctly.
+If you have an anonymous component, we can not set the `renderCount` property correctly.

 ##### Properties